Your Guide to San Francisco Public Transportation: Routes, Fees, and Travel Tips

 A red and white Caltrain train with overhead wires at San Francisco station

-It will also get you on CalTrain.
-CalTrain is a regional heavy rail system of the OG kind.
-Its lines were first built in 1863 and sailed along sustainably until the late 1940s, when car use expanded and fewer and fewer people chose the trains.
+CalTrain is a regional heavy rail system that was first built in 1863 and was in regular use until the late 1940s, when car use expanded and fewer and fewer people chose the trains.
+Kept alive by government subsidies, the rail line reinvented itself as CalTrain in 1985.

 Caltrain is a commuter rail line connecting San Francisco to the Peninsula and South Bay, including cities like Palo Alto, San Jose, and Gilroy.
 It’s a reliable option for both daily commuters and travelers, offering clean, comfortable trains with free Wi-Fi.
 With frequent schedules and stops near major attractions, Caltrain is a convenient way to explore the Bay Area.